dappgenie/icb-blog/content/en/investment/how-to-get-cashback-on-every-purchase-a-beginners-guide.md

   - Shopping
   - Personal Finance
 image: "https://www.indiancashback.com/img/og-image.png"
-readingTime: "8"
+readingTime: "3"
 ---

 ![Cashback Apps Revolution](https://www.indiancashback.com/img/og-image.png)

 Shopping is exciting, but what if you could save money on every purchase?
 Sounds great, right?
 With cashback, you get a percentage of your spending back—making every deal even sweeter!
-This guide will walk you through everything you need to know about cashback and how **IndianCashback.com** can help you maximize your savings effortlessly.
+This guide will walk you through everything you need to know about cashback and how [IndianCashback.com](https://www.indiancashback.com) can help you maximize your savings effortlessly.

 ## What Is Cashback and Why Should You Care?

 Cashback is a reward system where a portion of your purchase amount is returned to you after completing a transaction.
-It's like getting paid to shop!
-Here's why cashback is a smart choice:
+It’s like getting paid to shop!
+Here’s why cashback is a smart choice:

 ✔ **Extra Savings on Every Purchase** – Get back a percentage of what you spend.
 ✔ **No Additional Cost** – Cashback is free money for shopping through the right channels.
 ✔ **Works with Multiple Payment Methods** – Earn cashback with UPI, credit/debit cards, and wallets.

-## Did You Know?
+### Did You Know?

-- The cashback market in India is expected to grow from **US$6.58 billion in 2023** to **US$14.28 billion by 2029** (Finance Yahoo).
+- The cashback market in India is expected to grow from **US$6.58 billion in 2023** to **US$14.28 billion by 2029** [Finance Yahoo](https://finance.yahoo.com/news/india-cashback-programs-market-databook-114800898.html).
-- **55% of urban Indian shoppers** prefer cashback offers during festive shopping (Statista).
+- **55% of urban Indian shoppers** prefer cashback offers during festive shopping [Statista](https://www.statista.com/statistics/1420749/india-preferred-festive-deals/)
-- **50% of Indian consumers** shop online primarily due to cashback benefits (Mintel).
+- **50% of Indian consumers** shop online primarily due to cashback benefits [Mintel](https://www.mintel.com/press-centre/mintel-50-percent-of-indians-shop-online-for-better-deals/).

 ## How to Start Earning Cashback